Self-concept

 In the psychology of self, one's self-concept (also called self-construction, self-identity, self-perspective or self-structure) is a collection of beliefs about oneself.
 Generally, self-concept embodies the answer to the question "Who am I?".

-Self-concept is distinguishable from self-awareness, which is the extent to which self-knowledge is defined, consistent, and currently applicable to one's attitudes and dispositions.
+The self-concept is distinguishable from self-awareness, which is the extent to which self-knowledge is defined, consistent, and currently applicable to one's attitudes and dispositions.
 Self-concept also differs from self-esteem: self-concept is a cognitive or descriptive component of one's self (e.g. "I am a fast runner"), while self-esteem is evaluative and opinionated (e.g. "I feel good about being a fast runner").

 Self-concept is made up of one's self-schemas, and interacts with self-esteem, self-knowledge, and the social self to form the self as a whole.
 It includes the past, present, and future selves, where future selves (or possible selves) represent individuals' ideas of what they might become, what they would like to become, or what they are afraid of becoming.
 Possible selves may function as incentives for certain behaviour.

 The perception people have about their past or future selves relates to their perception of their current selves.
 The temporal self-appraisal theory argues that people have a tendency to maintain a positive self-evaluation by distancing themselves from their negative self and paying more attention to their positive one.
 In addition, people have a tendency to perceive the past self less favourably (e.g. "I'm better than I used to be") and the future self more positively (e.g. "I will be better than I am now").

 History

-Psychologists Carl Rogers and Abraham Maslow had major influence in popularizing the idea of self-concept in the west.
+Psychologists Carl Rogers and Abraham Maslow had major influence in popularizing the idea of self-concept in the West.
 According to Rogers, everyone strives to reach an "ideal self."
 He believed that a person gets to self-actualize when they prove to themself that they are capable enough to achieve their goals and desires, but in order to attain their fullest potential, the person must have been raised in healthy surroundings which consist of "genuineness, acceptance, and empathy", however, the lack of relationships with people that have healthy personalities will stop the person from growing "like a tree without sunlight and water" and affect the individual's process to accomplish self- actualization.
 Rogers also hypothesized that psychologically healthy people actively move away from roles created by others' expectations, and instead look within themselves for validation.
 On the other hand, neurotic people have "self-concepts that do not match their experiences.
 They are afraid to accept their own experiences as valid, so they distort them, either to protect themselves or to win approval from others."

 According to Carl Rogers, the self-concept has three different components: